zxbb1190/nodedb-json/README.md

 ## nodedb-json

 **nodedb-json** is a lightweight JSON file database tool designed for Node.js.
 It provides an easy-to-use API for setting, reading, querying, updating, and deleting data stored in JSON files.
-Supports both CommonJS and ES6 module syntax.
+Supports both CommonJS and ES6 module syntax, as well as TypeScript.

 ### Features